Skip to main content

 Youth in the Teen Climate Ambassador program create a model climate resilient city using cardboard.

-Youth Engaging in the Science of Resilience: Sensing the Environment and Envisioning Solutions (YES Resilience: SEE Solutions) is a project supporting informal educators and diverse youth in developing locally relevant solutions to climate impacts in their communities, fostering youth environmental health literacy (EHL) for climate resilience.
+Youth Engaging in the Science of Resilience: Sensing the Environment and Envisioning Solutions (YES Resilience: SEE Solutions) is a project supporting informal educators and youth in developing locally relevant solutions to climate impacts in their communities, fostering youth environmental health literacy (EHL) for climate resilience.
 EHL refers to the knowledge, skills, and beliefs that enable people to make health-protective decisions using available environmental data.

 Youth Programs